© Felipe Gabriel/Red Bull Content Pool

 If you've ever made a drawing while your mind wandered, you're a doodler.
 A new edition of Red Bull Doodle Art reminds us that this underappreciated art form is timeless and constantly evolving.

 We've all been there.
 You’re sitting in class or a meeting and before you know it, your mind takes off and you've put pen to paper to make a doodle.
-But what you might not realize is that doodling is an enduring form of expression that documents our past and present – and sometimes hints at the future.
+But what you might not realise is that doodling is an enduring form of expression that documents our past and present – and sometimes hints at the future.
 Our ancestors doodled on the walls of caves and we’re still doing it today, with many more opportunities to bring our doodles to light.

 Creative minds around the world are invited to put their doodles on paper and apply for the latest edition of Red Bull Doodle Art, where their artistry could take them all the way to a World Final in Amsterdam.

 Here are just a few of the historic moments in doodling’s ever-evolving timeline:

 500,000 years ago, our ancestors didn't have paper.
 They did have cave walls however and that distant period is when some believe the first rough doodle – a zigzag line – was created.
 A pig drawn nearly 50,000 years ago may be the first animal doodle.